sanjsingh07/Domi-chain/docs/src/terminology.md

 A record in the Analog ledger that either holds data or is an executable program.

-Like an account at a traditional bank, a Analog account may hold funds called [tock](#lamport).
-Like a file in Linux, it is addressable by a key, often referred to as a [public key](#public-key-pubkey) or pubkey.
+Like an account at a traditional bank, a Analog account may hold funds called [lamports](terminology.md#lamport).
+Like a file in Linux, it is addressable by a key, often referred to as a [public key](terminology.md#public-key-pubkey) or pubkey.

 The key may be one of: